Other Headaches Alternative Treatment UK: Exploring Two Natural Approaches for Migraines

 Causes of migraine

 Migraines are caused by the contraction and dilation of blood vessels in your head.
 Substances in your brain that transmit nerve impulses (neurotransmitters) probably play an important role.
 Why some people have more frequent or more frequent symptoms than others is not clear.
-What can trigger a migraine attack is different for each person.
-The most common factors in men and women are:
+Frequency and severity of migraine attacks may be linked to individual health factors, stress levels, and nutritional deficiencies.

 - Tension and stress.